tannuchoudhary/WebDev/4.JAVASCRIPT/ADVANCED_JAVASCRIPT/higher order function and passing functions as arguments.md

     return operator(num1, num2);
 }
 ```
-//i can create a calcultor by adding different functions, and instead of calling different functions
+* i can create a calcultor by adding different functions, and instead of calling different functions
-//we will call same function and passing different parameter for different operation
+* we will call same function and passing different parameter for different operation
-//that parameter will be operator  function and that will get attached in front of called function
+* that parameter will be operator  function and that will get attached in front of called function

 //we can go to debugger mode by printing
 debugger; //in console and then hold shift and write the function you want to debug, e.g